dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 ```

 This is how `bpftrace` will target the probe, by resolving the address of this
-symbol in the code region of the target process' memory region.
+symbol in the code region of the target process' memory space.

 ## uprobe prototype